-You'll return to the boat just in time to watch the incomparable sunset from the top deck ship before sitting down for a dinner of more delicious, fresh seafood.
+You'll return to the boat just in time to watch the incomparable sunset from the top deck ship before sitting down for a more delicious, fresh seafood dinner.

-Wake up early to see the sunrise over Hạ Long Bay, which is one of the truly spectacular sights in the world.
+Wake up early to see the sunrise over Ha Long Bay.
 Early risers will also find that the waters are nice and calm before the boats get underway.
 And there's no better way to begin a day this tranquil than with a bit of Tai Chi right on the deck.
 You'll then enjoy a western-style breakfast before setting off on a cruise along Bai Tu Long Bay.

 After breakfast at the hotel, you'll transfer to the airport in Hanoi to catch your flight home.
 This concludes your Vietnam adventure.
 See you soon!